alimony/homophonic-cipher-attack/README.md

 which is discussed in the latter part of the original paper.
 Zodiac sent many letters, some of which [have been confirmed authentic and others not](https://en.wikisource.org/wiki/Zodiac_Killer_letters).
-The file `texts/known_zodiac_letters_combined.txt` contains a concatenation of all confirmed letters which can be used as digram frequency comparison instead of standard English ones.
+The file `texts/known_zodiac_letters_combined.txt` contains a concatenation of all confirmed letters and can be used as digram frequency comparison instead of the standard English.

 ## Building
 Run `make` to build or `make clean` to remove compiled files.